-Pennsylvania's Stigma Reduction Opioid Behavior Change Campaign: 18-Month Public Survey (18-Month) was a web survey lead by the Douglas W. Pollock Center for Addiction and Outreach with support from the Center for Survey Research (CSR) at Penn State Harrisburg.
+Pennsylvania's Stigma Reduction Opioid and Substance Behavior Change Campaign: 24-Month Public Survey (24-Month) was a web survey lead by the Douglas W. Pollock Center for Addiction and Outreach with support from the Center for Survey Research (CSR) at Penn State Harrisburg.
 CSR's standard Lion Poll methodology was used to guide data collection.
-This survey was conducted as a follow-up to the Baseline survey conducted in June - July 2020, the 6-Month survey conducted in February - March 2021, and the 12-Month survey conducted in September - November 2021.
+This survey was conducted as a follow-up to the Baseline survey conducted in June - July 2020, the 6-Month survey conducted in February - March 2021, the 12-Month survey conducted in September - November 2021, and the 18-Month survey conducted in March - May 2022.
 In addition to comparing results to the other surveys, this survey also assessed familiarity and interactions with the Life Unites Us stigma reduction campaign.

-A total of 1,028 web surveys were completed by adult Pennsylvanians between March 31 and May 10, 2022.
-The 18-Month survey used a quota-based invitation system to produce a final dataset that is representative of Pennsylvania's population by region and, separately, by age/sex combined categories.
-Project activity was directed by Dr. Weston Kensinger, Primary Investigator and Director of the Douglas W. Pollock Center for Addiction and Outreach at Penn State Harrisburg.
+A total of 1,051 self-administered web surveys were completed by adult Pennsylvanians between October 3 and October 28, 2022.
+The 24-Month survey used a quota-based invitation system to produce a final dataset that is representative of Pennsylvania's population by region and, separately, by age/sex combined categories.
+Project activity was directed by Dr. Weston Kensinger, Primary Investigator and Director of the Douglas W. Pollock Center for Addiction and Outreach and Penn State Harrisburg.

-The 18-Month survey was part of a larger study to better understand stigma associated with opioid and substance use disorders in Pennsylvanians.
-The 18-Month survey examined Pennsylvanians':
+The 24-Month survey was part of a larger study to better understand stigma associated with opioid and substance use disorders in Pennsylvanians.
+The 24-Month survey examined Pennsylvanians':